khrynczenko/rtsc/README.md

 ## What are the differences in contrast to the book implementation?

 - I used an `enum` to represent different AST nodes, instead of separate classes that would implement a trait.
 - I created parser combinators using functions only, as opposed to having `struct` with methods.
 This was a bad idea because the resulting code is terrible and using functions leads to many weird things.
 In essence, the parser is terrible but it works.
 I might rewrite it at some point.
+- I didn't implement garbage colector.